Medications and Weight Gain

 It is difficult to have a chronic illness and then be put on medicine that only treats the symptoms and doesn't cure the disease and the kicker is it has side effects, like weight gain, fluid retention, cataracts, and so forth.

 The only way I know to deal with this is to keep my mind busy and that for me is in writing.
 I'm not depressed.
 I try hard to eat healthy and b be as active as possible.
 I know I have to be more careful with my diet than most people, so I have eliminated all dairy products, processed meat and try to find organic meat when possible and I make healthier choices.
 I was delighted when I found out dark chocolate was actually good for you as that is my weakness.

 The support of family and friends help tremendously as well.
-Over the holidays this year I'm going to try to not gain any weight!
+Over the holidays this year I'm going to try and not gain any weight!

 © 2010 Pamela Oglesby

 Night Sweats are a common problem explained in this article.
 The symptoms and causes if this disease are covered in detail.
 Medical and herbal remedies are both discussed.
 Menopause is a common cause.